Trent Preszler

 Biography

-Before joining the Cornell faculty, Preszler was (for 20 years) CEO of the Long Island winery, Bedell Cellars.
-During that time, he also served as Chairman of the Board for both the New York Wine & Grape Foundation and Wine America, the national association of American wineries.
+Before joining the Cornell faculty, Preszler was CEO of Bedell Cellars, a sustainably farmed vineyard and winery on Long Island, NY.
+During his 20-year career in the wine business, he also served as Board Chairman for both the New York Wine & Grape Foundation and Wine America, the national association of wineries.

 Recent Courses